Information & Inspection Powers: penalties: when is a penalty chargeable: reasonable excuse: overview

 If the person does not put right the action or inaction without unreasonable delay after the excuse has ended they remain liable to a penalty.

 What is unreasonable delay depends upon the facts and circumstances of each case, see CH26460.
 If the person does delay unreasonably then, whatever the reason for the failure or obstruction, they will not have a reasonable excuse.

 If we decide not to accept the person’s excuse as reasonable and impose a penalty, they can appeal.
-If the appeal cannot be settled by agreement (with or without a review) the person may notify their appeal to the Tribunal, see the Appeals, Reviews and Tribunals Guide (ARTG).
+If the appeal cannot be settled by agreement (with or without a review) the person may notify their appeal to the Tribunal, see the Appeals, Reviews and Tribunals Guidance (ARTG).